Table of Contents

 Section 24 of the Finance Act 2010 amends the 1997 Act, inserting Section 208A and Section 208B.
 As a result, where a charity is not established in Ireland but rather is established in an EEA or European Free Trade Association (EFTA) state, it can now seek a determination from the Revenue Commissioners to the effect that, if the body were to have income in Ireland of a kind referred to in Section 207 or 208 of the Taxes Consolidation Act 1997, it would qualify for the exemptions provided by those sections.
 To qualify, the body:

-- must be bound, as to its main object(s) and the application of its income or property, by a governing instrument (see Revenue Guidance DCHY 1 of June 2010).
+- Must be bound, as to its main object(s) and the application of its income or property, by a governing instrument (See Revenue Guidance DCHY 1 of April 2015).

 The Revenue Commissioners further require that the charity's governing instrument include the following provisions: